 Ask questions.
 Share your disappointments and struggles.
 They can support you like no one else, because they understand your situation.
 They can share valuable experience regarding their own legal and care experiences too.

 And remember to share your wins along the way as well.
 You will find it will lift you up and your fellow members too.

-This is an excellent online support group for parents, grandparents and guardians of sexually abused children.
-They have lots of experience ranging from getting support for themselves and the children to legal experience with the courts and child protective services, to dealing with trauma within the family including the effects on other siblings as well.
+This is an active, peer-led, private support group on Facebook for parents, grandparents and guardians of sexually abused children.
+They have lots of experience ranging from getting support for themselves and the children, to legal experience with the courts and child protective services, to dealing with trauma within the family–including the effects of CSA on other siblings.

 Search for local support groups for parents/caregivers and children:

-Reading books written by family members or caregivers of child sexual abuse victims can provide valuable insights and a sense of confirmation about whatever you may be feeling or experiencing.
-Some books that have been recommended to us are:
+As a parent of an abused child, it is also important to understand your own feelings as well.
+Reading books written by family members or caregivers of child sexual abuse victims can provide valuable insights and a sense of confirmation about whatever you may be feeling or experiencing as the child’s parent or custodian.